srijan-0-7/finpilot-ai/README.md

 - Scheduled/recurring reports (e.g. emailed weekly).
 - Replace the linear-trend forecast with a proper seasonal model (Prophet/ARIMA) once there's enough historical data to justify it.
 - Connection pooling for heavy PostgreSQL concurrent usage, if migrating off SQLite.

-## ⚠️ Honest Disclaimer
-No non-trivial piece of software is ever "flaw-free" — that's true of huge production systems at big companies too, not just personal projects.
-What this project does have: tested error handling for the failure modes that were actually identified and reproduced (bad AI responses, missing data, oversized uploads, wrong passwords/mutations, rate-limit abuse, malformed dates, dropped tables with foreign keys), rather than an unverified claim that nothing could ever go wrong.
-If you find something broken after deploying, that's normal for any shipped software — fix it as it comes up rather than treating it as a sign something was missed upfront.